Yoav666s/dnd-wiki/_pages/reckonfear.md

 On your turn in combat, you can move a number of a squares (or hexagons) equal to your speed.

 ## Rounds
 Each round of combat takes 10 in-game seconds.
-After every 6 rounds (or 1 in-game minute), on the start of each creature's turn, that creature must succeed an Endurance check or lose a Stamina Point.
+After every 6 rounds (or 1 in-game minute), on the start of each creature's turn, that creature must succeed an Endurance check with Inverse Difficulty based on its Resilience or lose a Stamina Point.

 # Magic
 There are 4 levels of spells.
 In order to cast them, you need competence in Magic and a high enough Willpower Modifier.